-Figure 3-26 shows location of proposed candidate sites to meet the RHNA for Newport Beach in comparison with census data showing the percentage of the population within each block group who is categorized as low-income or moderate by the American Community Survey.
-Figure 3-26 shows the following findings:
+Figure 3-922 shows location of proposed candidate sites to meet the RHNA for Newport Beach in comparison with census data showing the percentage of the population within each block group who is categorized as low-income or moderate by the American Community Survey.
+Figure 3-229 shows the following findings:

-- 1 proposed site to accommodate the RHNA allocation (totaling 1,046 potential units, or 5% of the total potential units) are located within block groups that have a percentage of the population that identifies as low-and-moderate-income less than 10. - 54 proposed sites to accommodate the RHNA allocation (totaling 922 potential units, or 4% of the total potential units) are located within block groups that have a percentage of the population that identifies as low-and moderate-income between 10 and 25 percent. - 212 proposed sites to accommodate the RHNA allocation (totaling 16,784 potential units, or 76% of the total potential units) are located within block groups that have a percentage of the population that identifies as low-and moderate-income between 25 and 50 percent. - 44 proposed sites to accommodate the RHNA allocation (totaling 3,320 potential units, or 15% of the total potential units) are located within block groups that have a percentage of the population that identifies as low-and moderate-income between 50 and 75 percent. - 2 proposed sites to accommodate the RHNA allocation (totaling 188 potential units, or 1% of the total potential units) are located within block groups that have a percentage of the population that identifies as low-and moderate-income greater than 75 percent.
+- 1 proposed site to accommodate the RHNA allocation (totaling 1,046-320 potential units, or 514% of the total potential units) are located within block groups that have a percentage of the population that identifies as low-and-moderate-income less than 10. - 54-54 proposed sites to accommodate the RHNA allocation (totaling 922-403 potential units, or 4% of the total potential units) are located within block groups that have a percentage of the population that identifies as low-and moderate-income between 10 and 25 percent. - 212 proposed sites to accommodate the RHNA allocation (totaling 16,784_5,350 potential units, or 7657% of the total potential units) are located within block groups that have a percentage of the population that identifies as low-and moderate-income between 25 and 50 percent. - 44 proposed sites to accommodate the RHNA allocation (totaling 3,320 2,190 potential units, or 1523% of the total potential units) are located within block groups that have a percentage of the population that identifies as low-and moderate-income between 50 and 75 percent. - 2 proposed sites to accommodate the RHNA allocation (totaling 188-75 potential units, or 1% of the total potential units) are located within block groups that have a percentage of the population that identifies as low-and moderate-income greater than 75 percent.

-The data shows that the proposed candidate sites to meet the very low and low-income RHNA allocation are evenly dispersed throughout the community with an emphasis on locating units where there is a high level of access to important public services and transit.
+The data shows that the proposed candidate sites to meet the very low and low-income City's RHNA allocation are evenly dispersed throughout the community with pockets on concentration in the north east, central city, and north west regions.
+The analysis of the sites focused on areas with the most opportunity for growth and best ability to accommodate more housing.
+Sites were also identified with an emphasis on locating units where there is a high level of access to important public services and transit.
 The distribution of potential units provides increased opportunities for low-income housing in areas with higher rates of low-income persons.

-City of Newport Beach 2021-2029 HOUSING ELEMENT
+The data shows that there a few households of low to moderate income in the City as Newport Beach is an overall high-income area.
+However, as tourism and retail are moderate to large industries in the City (Section 2), housing opportunities for persons working in these industries can create opportunity for people to live in the city they work in.
+The sites strategy focuses on providing increased affordable housing opportunities in areas with access to economic centers in Newport Beach.